fhdsl/NIH_Data_Sharing/docs/Appendix.md

 # FAQ {-}

-The official NIH DMS Policy FAQ page can be found here: [`https://osp.od.nih.gov/scientific-sharing/nih-policy-for-data-management-and-sharing-faq/`](https://osp.od.nih.gov/scientific-sharing/nih-policy-for-data-management-and-sharing-faq/){target="_blank"}.
+The official NIH DMS Policy FAQ page can be found here: [`https://sharing.nih.gov/faqs#/data-management-and-sharing-policy.htm`](https://sharing.nih.gov/faqs#/data-management-and-sharing-policy.htm){target="_blank"}.

 # Additional Resources {-}

+The NIH provides [example DMS plans](https://sharing.nih.gov/data-management-and-sharing-policy/planning-and-budgeting-for-data-management-and-sharing/writing-a-data-management-and-sharing-plan#sample-plans) to help those who are writing their own.

 Librarians and other stakeholders have joined minds to produce guidance materials for researchers, libraries, and librarians to prepare for the 2023 NIH Data Management and Sharing Policy.
 This working group has created documents for librarians and researchers to use in their institutions as they work to comply with the new policy, including: